kenjennings/Atari-Breakout76/README01AssetEstimation.md

 The Paddle at its widest is the same width as a Brick -- 6 visible pixels (color clocks).
 When the Paddle switches to narrow width it is half the width, or three pixels (color clocks) wide.
 The Paddle is visibly thicker than the height of a brick -- definitively four Atari scan lines tall.

-When the game is over the Paddle is replaced by a solid horizontal Border the width of the screen.
+When the game is a solid horizontal Border the width of the screen replaces the Paddle.
 This border acts as a giant Paddle during the game's demo mode keeping the ball rebounding up toward the Bricks.

 **PLAYER, BALL COUNTER, and SCORES**:

 ![Game Score](Breakout_bw_startup_crop_number_area.png?raw=true "Game Score")

 The current Player number, the Ball Counter, and the Scores appear in the blank area above the Bricks.
-This blank area occupies vertical space approximately equal height to the region of the eight Brick rows on the screen.
 The Ball travels through this area and straight through any of the numbers without being deflected.
 This maximizes use of the playfield's vertical space to nearly the entire CRT display height.

 ![Game Score](Breakout_bw_startup_crop_number.png?raw=true "Game Score")

 These numbers are large, tall objects on screen.
 The numbers and the space between them match the width of the bricks below them, so the math is already done -- horizontally, the numbers including the space between them are 7 color clocks wide.
 The height of the number area is identical to the size of the bricks -- about 63 pixels tall.
 Scaled to the Atari dimensions this is 32.76 scan lines per line of numbers which includes the blank space below each number.
-Therefore the vertical size of a number will be 16 scan lines.
+Therefore the vertical size of a number will be 16 scan lines including a blank scan line to separate the numbers.

 **EXTERNAL LABELS**:

 ![Glass Labels](GlassLabels.png?raw=true "Glass Labels")

 The arcade game has labels painted in yellow on the glass over the display identifying the numbers in the top row.
 The number on the left is the "PLAYER NUMBER", and the number on the right is the "BALL IN PLAY" counter.
-These real world labels will have to be worked into the game display to provide necessary information to the player.
-The best location for placement is the closest object on screen -- within the horizontal top border immediately above the Player number and Ball counter values.
+These real world labels must be presented in the game display to provide necessary information to the player.
+The best location for placement is the closest location on screen -- within the horizontal top border immediately above the Player number and Ball counter values.

 **COLOR**:

-The game is output only in black and white video.
+The Breakout arcade game is output only in black and white video.
 However, colored plastic strips placed horizontally on the screen over the Bricks add "color" to the display.
 Each pair of Brick rows is provided a different color.
 From top to bottom: red, orange, green, yellow.
-A blue plastic overlay is provided for the Paddle's row.
+A blue plastic overlay is provided for the Paddle row.
 The picture below is the color representation from an emulator:

 ![Game Color Pixels](Breakout_cl_startup_crop_to_underscan.png?raw=true "Game Color Pixels")

-Note from Capt Obvious: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.
+**Note from Capt Obvious**: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.

 Looking at the screen holistically leads to the conclusion that the game needs seven colors on the screen.  (background/black, white, the four brick colors, and blue for the Paddle/bottom border.)
 This is incorrect when the screen display is considered from the point of view of the Atari's graphics capabilities.
-This will be discussed later in the Implementation section for its entertainment value.
+This will be discussed later in the Implementation section.

 =============================================================================